fiiiu/tangamandapio/posts/ubuntu-testing-day-wrapup-20161125.md

 take control over their data, in an really simple way.

-You are all invited to join us the next time, which will be Friday, December 2nd, again at https://ubuntuonair.com.
+You are all invited to join us the next time, which will be Friday, December 2nd, again at [Ubuntu On-Air](https://ubuntuonair.com).
 The time and theme will be announced soon.
 Or at least before it starts.